Skip to content

 let count = sink.file_rotation_failures()

-In this example, the runtime sink exposes a focused metric for direct rotation-path health.
+In this example, the runtime sink exposes whether direct file rotation stopped completing its critical steps.

 When Validate Runtime Rotation Tuning